anhvan1999/watering/backend/readme.md

 ## Run the project

-1. Run the command `mvn spring-boot:run`
+1. Run the command `mvn spring-boot:run` in file have pom.xml
 2. If project start successfully, go to `localhost:8080/info` to check if you see the `Hello world` message in the screen